Bernard-Li/Final_Project_CB/README.md

 - adding your own notes
 - adding historical weather data and viewing current weather forecast

-Here is a sample of a travel card:
+Here is a sample of a user creating a new 'Travel Card':

 ![sample of travel card, created in the latest MVP version of the site on 2022-09-06](client/src/images/Swivy_mobile2.PNG)